 In terms of the Measures of Academic Progress (MAP) tests taken by Grades 3 through to 8, ISB ranks above the 90th percentile in maths compared to other schools, and above the 80th percentile in reading.

 ISB may be one of Thailand’s larger schools with its population of 2,000 students, but it still manages to capture that family feel.
 As mentioned before, the fact that it sits within the popular expat neighbourhood of Nichada Thani really helps – but there’s more to it than that.

 As one student says on the school’s promo video, “It’s reallllllly big!”.
 They’re not wrong.
 ISB has a 37-acre campus that’s covered with modern facilities catering to all aspects of the curriculum.
-Standout learning spaces include the invention centre, learning hub and cultural centre.
-The school is also home to seven visual arts studios, 12 performing arts classrooms, 27 music practice rooms, two multi-purpose art galleries, and two fully equipped theatres, as well as a cafeteria.
+Standout learning spaces include the invention centre, learning hub, and cultural centre.
+The school is also home to 7 visual arts studios, 12 performing arts classrooms, 27 music practice rooms, 2 multi-purpose art galleries, and 2 fully equipped theatres, as well as a cafeteria.

 Sports facilities include playing fields, gyms, a swimming pool, dance and fitness rooms, and an all-weather running track.

 This is a premium school, and there is no escaping the fact that fees at ISB are high.